On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Preliminaries

-\end{enumerate} Note here that item (ii) implies in particular that every $X_p$ is non-degenerate.
+\end{enumerate} Brownlowe, Larsen and Stammeier note in \cite[Remark 6.2]{BLS18} that if the group of units of the semigroup is non-trivial, then every $X_p$ is automatically non-degenerate, see also \cite[Remark 1.3]{KL19b}.
+Hence it has been accustomed to work within the non-degenerate setup.
 To allow for comparisons, we will refer to $(X, \{u_{p,q}\}_{p,q \in P})$ as \emph{a product system in the sense of Fowler}.

-It can be directly verified that, if $X$ is a concrete product system in some $\B(H)$ such that $[X_p X_q] = X_{pq}$ for all $p,q \in P$, then the family $\{X_p\}_{p \in P}$ defines a product system in the sense of Fowler by considering the unitary maps $\{u_{p,q}\}_{p,q \in P}$ given by
+It can be directly verified that, if $X$ is a concrete product system in some $\B(H)$ such that $[X_p \cdot X_q] = X_{pq}$ for all $p,q \in P$, then the family $\{X_p\}_{p \in P}$ defines a product system in the sense of Fowler by considering the unitary maps $\{u_{p,q}\}_{p,q \in P}$ given by

 A \emph{(Toeplitz) representation} $t$ of a product system $X$ in the sense of Fowler consists of a family $\{t_p\}_{p\in P}$, where $(t_e,t_p)$ is a representation of the C*-correspondence $X_p$ for all $p\in P$, and